Cuba Opens Door to Most Small Business Initiatives

-HAVANA, CUBA - In a major reform of the state-dominated economy, the Cuban government will allow small private businesses to operate in most fields, eliminating its limited list of activities, state-run media reported on Saturday.
+HAVANA - In a major reform of the state-dominated economy, the Cuban government will allow small private businesses to operate in most fields, eliminating its limited list of activities, state-run media reported Saturday.

 She said there would be 124 exceptions, but the media reports provided no details.